People sent from other states to foment trouble in Bengal before polls outsiders: Mamata | Politics

 ''Why should we label those living here for ages as outsiders?
 They are an integral part of our state,'' Banerjee, also the chief minister of West Bengal, told election rallies held in Bankura district.

-Banerjee asked women living in rural areas to be wary of ''outsider goons'' and chase them away with brooms and kitchen utensils if the lay siege to village roads.
+Banerjee asked women living in rural areas to be wary of ''outsider goons'' and chase them away with brooms and kitchen utensils if they lay siege to village roads.

+The saffron party has severely criticised Banerjee for calling their leaders coming to Bengal from other states as outsiders.

+Addressing an election rally in Kanthi in the Purba Medinipur district during the day, Prime Minister Narendra Modi said that Bengal was the land of icons like Bankim Chandra Chattopadhyay, Rabindranath Tagore and Subhas Chandra Bose and on this land, no Indian was an outsider.

+Bengal brought together the people of India through Vande Mataram, and on that land, Mamata-didi is talking about 'bohiragoto' (outsider).
+No Indian is an outsider here, they are the children of Bharat Mata,'' Modi said.

-Lashing out at Prime Minister Narendra Modi, who is in the state on Wednesday to campaign for BJP candidates, Banerjee said, ''I have great respect for the PM's chair, but I am sorry to say that Modi is a big liar.'' ''What happened to Modi's promise of crediting Rs 15 lakh to everyone's bank accounts?
+Lashing out at Modi, Banerjee said, ''I have great respect for the PM's chair, but I am sorry to say that Modi is a big liar.'' ''What happened to Modi's promise of crediting Rs 15 lakh to everyone's bank accounts?
 Why should an LPG cylinder cost Rs 900?
 Why is kerosene scarce?
 What is the fate of the Ujjwala scheme?'' she said at a rally in Bishnupur.

 However, questions are being raised about its utility as the price of cooking gas cylinders has been increased manifold in recent times.

 ''Why are Modi and (Union Home Minister) Amit Shah silent even as farmers are agitating out in the open for months?
 Why are iron nails being laid out at the farmers' protest site?
-Is Modi concerned only about a large industrial group and not agriculturists?''
-Banerjee said.
+Is Modi concerned only about a large industrial group and not agriculturists?'' the TMC boss said.

 Claiming that the Centre's ''Beti Bachao, Beti Padhao'' scheme for ensuring survival and education of the girl child has been a non-starter, Banerjee said, ''I deliver what I promise but Modi fails to keep his promises.''
 To back her claim, she named several schemes that the state government has implemented.